Xxlilsolid/Midi2Keyboard/README.md

 Oh and this project does feature one feature that isnt present with the other solutions... automatic song download and conversion from mp3 to mid!

+## Features

+### Play your favourite piano covers
+- Play your piano covers on Roblox and games/websites which support playing the piano on a PC Keyboard

+### Download music via Youtube and convert them to .mid via ai-midi.com
+- The programme allows you to paste Youtube URLs of your favourite piano covers and converts them automatically using AI!

+### Transposition modes
+- Switch between Nearest octave transposition with note clamping (transposition behaviour present before commit [52700e9](https://github.com/Xxlilsolid/Midi2Keyboard4Linux/commit/52700e925c4521084a84d4c429d0321021e1e02f) (which added both modes fully)) or use Octave clamped transposition.

+### Sudo isn't required
+- This project uses pynput which doesnt require sudo to run unlike pyautogui

 ## System Requirements

 - X11 (XWayland will do just fine though, make sure Sober and the program is under XWayland)